Infopercept/vector-samples/Ubuntu-SSH-Log-Parser/sshd_connection_reset/README.md

 ## Overview

-The configuration detects and parses log entries when SSH connections are reset, particularly focusing on invalid user attempts.
-It extracts relevant information such as timestamp, hostname, program details, and connection information.
+The configuration detects and parses log entries when SSH connections are reset.
+It can handle both regular users and specifically identifies invalid or authenticating users.

 ## Input Format

-The parser expects syslog messages in the following format:
+The parser expects syslog messages in the following formats:

 ```
 Aug 15 14:23:45 ubuntu-server sshd[12345]: Connection reset by invalid user admin 192.168.1.100 port 54321 [preauth]
+Aug 15 14:23:45 ubuntu-server sshd[12345]: Connection reset by authenticating user admin 192.168.1.100 port 54321 [preauth]
+Aug 15 14:23:45 ubuntu-server sshd[12345]: Connection reset by admin 192.168.1.100 port 54321 [preauth]
 ```

 ## Configuration Details